-Bella is a 16 week female Pugalier that presented to the Animal Emergency Centre as her owners noted she was becoming increasingly lethargic.
-She had been off colour and not eating for a few days prior.
-On examination, Bella was noted to have white gum colour, difficulty breathing, a sore abdomen and she was in shock.
-Bella was in a very critical state and we had to act quickly if she was going to make it.
-We were concerned Bella was bleeding internally.
-Blood tests showed that Bella was not able to clot her blood properly and had lost a large amount of blood – her red cell levels were dangerously low.
+Bella was a 16-week-old female Pugalier who presented to the Animal Emergency Centre when her owners noticed her becoming increasingly lethargic.
+She had been off-colour and not eating for a few days prior.
+On examination, Bella was noted to have a white gum colour, difficulty breathing, a sore abdomen and she was in shock.
+Bella was in a very critical state, and we had to act quickly if she was going to make it.
+We were concerned that Bella was bleeding internally and on-site blood tests showed that she was not able to clot her blood properly.
+As a result, she had lost a large amount of blood and her red cell levels were dangerously low.

 Several things can stop the blood clotting normally – and eating rat bait is one of the most common.
 Bella lives on a property and a shed she did not normally have access to had been recently left open.
 Rat bait poisoning was diagnosed.
 Bella received a blood transfusion to replace the blood she had lost and two plasma transfusions to supply clotting factors that could clot her blood normally.